-NVIDIA says Tegra 3+ and devices with Tegra 3 and LTE due later this yearAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA says Tegra 3+ and devices with Tegra 3 and LTE due later this yearAlex Wagner - Editorial Director of News and Content

 There's been a lot of news coming out of the HTC Frequencies conference in Seattle, and HTC isn't the only one that's been making headlines at the gathering.
 NVIDIA general manager Mike Rayfield recently appeared at the conference to talk Tegra, and he offered up some interesting details about what NVIDIA's got in its Tegra pipeline.
 The first thing Rayfield discussed was a beefier version of the Tegra 3 that was referred to as "Tegra 3+," though that won't be the chipset's official moniker.
 Tegra 3+ will land later this year and, when it does, it'll apparently be "high performance" and a "pretty significant bump" over the Tegra 3.
 No other details on Tegra 3+ itself were mentioned, by Rayfield did say that the chipset will appear in both phones and tablets.